LEllis0/investory/README.md

-Investory - Investment Portfolio Application
+# Investory - Investment Portfolio Application

-Developed as a team project
+Developed as a project in a team of four.